Trade Forex Trading

 Showing Currency Pairs Quotes in the MT4 Software

-MT4 Market Watch Panel Window - (MetaTrader 4 Short-Cut Key CTRL+M) - to open MT4 market-watch window just use the short cut key CTRL+M
+MT4 Market Watch Panel Window - (MetaTrader 4 Short-Cut Key CTRL+M) - To see the market watch window on MT4, just press CTRL+M on your keyboard.

-For Example you may open the MT4 and only get the EURUSD currency just as is shown below:
+For Example you may open the MT4 and only get the EURUSD currency just as is shown:

-EURUSD Currency Pair Symbol - Showing Currency Pair Quotes in the MT4 Software
+Information on the EURUSD Currency Pair Symbol - Displaying Currency Pair Quotes Within the MT4 Software.

 To show a list of all available forex currency symbols on the MT4 platform software follow the steps described below:

-How Do I Display and Show all the Forex Currency Symbols Available on the MetaTrader 4 Software Platform
+How to Display and Show all Currency Pairs Symbols Available in MetaTrader 4

-All the forex symbols available will be shown the same way as the MT4 symbols example below:
+All the forex symbols available will be shown the same way as the MT4 symbols example:

-Listing of all Available MT4 Symbols Shown on the MetaTrader 4 Platform Software
+A Comprehensive List of All Recognizable MT4 Symbols Displayed on the MetaTrader 4 Platform Software

-From the above list of all forex symbols, a trader can choose the forex currency pair they want to trade, by right clicking on any symbol, then selecting "open chart".
-Once the forex chart is opened a trader can then open a trade for the newly selected currency symbol using the forex chart that is opened.
+From the full list of all forex symbols, a trader can pick the forex currency pair they want to trade by right-clicking on any symbol, then picking "open chart".
+After the forex chart opens, a trader can then start a trade for that currency using the forex chart that just opened.

 Once you have selected all the forex currency pairs that you want, you may want to hide all the other currency symbols that you're now not trading.
 To hide those forex currency symbols that you're not interested with, follow the steps shown below: